-Aggregates Location Status at Comment on significance Potential supply quarries in the NYCC area (with active permissions 33) August 2012 capability to 2030 (near term = 5 years or less) (Mid term = 6 to 15 years) (Longer tem = 16 years +) North Yorkshire Extraction in North Yorkshire complete, with working continuing in Wakefield area.
+Aggregates quarries in the NYCC area (with active permissions ) Location Status at August 2014 Comment on significance Potential supply capability to 2030 (near term = 5 years or less) (Mid term = 6 to 15 years) (Longer tem = 16 years +) capability beyond near term.
+Application for extension currently under consideration Darrington Quarry Selby District Extraction complete in North Yorkshire Straddles the boundary with Wakefield.
+Extraction in North Yorkshire complete, with working continuing in Wakefield area.
 Mineral is processed in North Yorkshire.
-Current permission for processing site expires in December 2012, but application submitted to extend this by 20 years. sales but no corresponding reserve in NYCC area.
+Current permission for processing site expires in December 2012, but application submitted to extend this by 20 years.
+Output from this site contributes to NYCC sales but no corresponding reserve in NYCC area.
 Reserve within Wakefield expected to last into longer term Newthorpe Quarry Selby District Mothballed Located near the boundary with Wakefield.
 Currently mothballed due to economic downturn.
 Estimated life span is 20 years from recommencement.
-Permission for extraction runs until 2042 Potential to maintain supply to 2030 and beyond Jurassic Limestone F (1) Newbridge Ryedale District Active Located near Pickering in the Ryedale District and supplies the North Yorkshire area.
+Permission for extraction runs until 2042 Potential to maintain supply to 2030 and beyond Jurassic Limestone Newbridge Ryedale District Active Located near Pickering in Extension of time Newbridge Nyeuale District Active i Lucaleu Heal Fickelliu III the Ryedale District and supplies the North Yorkshire area.
 Permission was granted in 2009 to extend the site.
+Permission expires in 2022. and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Settrington Ryedale District Active the Ryedale District and supplies the North Yorkshire area.
+Permission was granted in 2009 to extend the site.
 Permission expires in 2022.
-Extension of time and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Settrington Ryedale District Active Located on the outskirts of Malton in Ryedale.
+Located on the outskirts of Malton in Ryedale.
 It is a relatively small quarry.
-The expiry date for the permission is January 2015 Wath Ryedale District Active Located near Hovingham in Ryedale and in the Howardian Hills AONB.
+The expiry date for the permission is January 2015 and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Extension of time and/or extension to permitted working area may be needed to maintain supply capability beyond short term Settrington Ryedale District Ryedale District Active the Ryedale District and supplies the North Yorkshire area.
+Permission was granted in 2009 to extend the site.
+Permission expires in 2022.
+Located on the outskirts of Malton in Ryedale.
+It is a relatively small quarry.
+The expiry date for the permission is January and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Extension of time and/or extension to permitted working area may be needed to maintain supply capability beyond short term Estimated remaining life of 20 years at end 2012.
+Extension of time may be needed to maintain supply capability in mid term.
+Potential to make contribution to supply subject to commercial the Ryedale District and supplies the North Yorkshire area.
+Permission was granted in 2009 to extend the site.
+Permission expires in 2022.
+Located on the outskirts of Malton in Ryedale.
+It is a relatively small quarry.
+The expiry date for the permission is January 2015 Located near Hovingham in Ryedale and in the Howardian Hills AONB.
 Permission expires in October 2023.
-Estimated remaining life of 20 years at end 2012.
-Extension of time may be needed to maintain supply capability in mid term Whitewall Ryedale District Active Located south of Norton in Ryedale and is a relatively small quarry.
-Permission expires in 2023.
-Estimated remaining life of the current reserves is 12 years Extension of time and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Hovingham Ryedale District Mothballed Located near Hovingham in the Ryedale District.
-Currently mothballed.
-It is located in the Howardian Hills AONB and the permission runs until February 2042 Longer term supply capability uncertain Chalk Duodola District Mothballs No oignificant future Knapton Ryedale District Mothballed Located east of Malton and has produced chalk but further working not No significant future supply capability?
+The site is and/or extension to permitted working area may be needed to maintain supply capability beyond mid term Extension of time and/or extension to permitted working area may be needed to maintain supply capability beyond short term Estimated remaining life of 20 years at end 2012.
+Extension of time may be needed to maintain supply capability in mid term.
+Potential to make contribution to supply